CastleAarrgh/ChessButBetter/README.md

 ## How to Compile/Run:
   * git clone the repo
   * run the program: there is a basic UI which will allow you to select each mode and who your opponent will be
-  * cheat keys exist to show off the various features of the program
+  * cheat keys exist to show off the various features of the program that are not o easy to find: the purpose of each cheat key is outlined below.
-    * q:
+    * q: en-passant example
+    * w: castling example
+    * e: check example
+    * r: checkmate example
+    * t: tie example
+    * y: timer loss example
+    * u: Chess960 castling
+    * i: Chesskers capturing
+    * o:

 ## Development Log
   ### Sam